The Best 7 Things To Do Solo In Dublin

 One // Take a tour to the Cliffs of Moher

-Though it seems costly upfront, it’s not considering you don’t have to drive on the other side of the road, pay for gas, and it also includes your ticket to the exhibit.
+Though it seems costly upfront, it’s not, considering you don’t have to drive on the other side of the road, pay for gas, and it also includes your ticket to the exhibit.
 You get about 2 hours at the cliffs.
 There are a few shops, many lookout points, and also a cafe to get lunch and/or coffee before getting back on the bus.
 When I say this tour was easy and worth it, I truly mean it.

-Viator Cliffs of Moher Tour: Including Wild Atlantic Way and Galway City from Dublin
+My favorite Tour: Viator Cliffs of Moher Tour: Including Wild Atlantic Way and Galway City from Dublin

 Two // Guinness Storehouse Experience

 This was super fun just for the marketing section of the factory.
 You get to see the Guinness harp and the famous toucan!
-Different ticket levels can be purchased but I grabbed the academy 2-hour tour because I wanted to learn to pour a proper pint.
+Different ticket levels can be purchased, but I grabbed the Academy 2-hour tour because I wanted to learn to pour a proper pint.
 Either level will get you into the Guinness tasting rooms and, more importantly, the Gravity Bar (plus a pint of Guinness).

 Gravity Bar is a 360* view of the entire city of Dublin from atop the Guinness Tower.
 Worth the trek for this experience alone.
 You definitely won’t feel isolated here.